Stuart Bannigan: Partick Thistle

 In September 2013, Bannigan was awarded the Scottish Premiership Young Player of the Month award.
 On 14 May 2014, he signed a new two-year deal with the Jags.

+Bannigan scored his first Scottish Premiership goal opening the scoring in a 4–0 win over Ross County in Thistle's first game of the 2014–15 season.

 He made his 100th league appearance for Partick Thistle against Hamilton Academical at Firhill on 23 August 2014.

 Bannigan decided to leave Partick Thistle at the end of his contract in May 2016, having rejected their offer of a new deal; However, on 27 June 2016, he reversed his decision to leave and committed to the club for a further two years.
 As of the 2018–19 season, Bannigan became the new club captain, as Kris Doolan returned to his role as vice-captain, having stood in for Abdul Osman for the previous season.
 In late 2018, Bannigan signed an 18-month extension to remain at Partick Thistle until 2020.

 In early 2020, under the new management of Ian McCall, Bannigan penned a new 2-year contract extension, to remain at Partick Thistle until 2022, which would see him earn a testimonial at the club due to his decade of service.

 After the 2019–20 season finished early due to the Coronavirus pandemic, Partick Thistle were relegated for the second time in three seasons, being relegated to League One.
 Bannigan chose to stay at the club following their relegation, making him and teammate James Penrice the only two players left at the club from their time in the Premiership.
+Bannigan scored his first goal in League One curling a free kick into the top corner in a 5–0 win over Montrose.
 After winning Scottish League One with the Jags in 2020–21, Bannigan (now the longest-serving player) signed a new contract adding an extra year to his deal, extending it until 2023.

+In 2022, it was announced that alongside former teammate Chris Erskine, Bannigan would be inducted into the Partick Thistle Hall of Fame ahead of a testimonial to take place the following year.

+Bannigan was part of the Thistle squad that made it to the 2023 Scottish Premiership promotion play off final, which Thistle eventually lost on penalties to Ross County, meaning Thistle remained in the Scottish Championship.
+Following this, Bannigan signed a new two-year contract extension with the club until 2025.

+Bannigan scored his first goal of the 2023–24 season with a 25-yard volley into the top corner, in a 3–0 away win over Premiership side Ross County in the Scottish Cup.

+Ayr United

+14 years after his initial loan spell, Bannigan signed a one-year deal with Ayr United in June 2025, ending his 15-year stay with Partick Thistle.